 - Acting as independent arbiters to the industry’s claim of impact

-- Promoting a culture of ongoing learning about the sector.
+- Promoting a culture of collaboration and ongoing learning about the sector.

 Local think tanks are national or sub-national organisations close to the investments and their stakeholders.
 They possess a wealth of sectorial and contextual knowledge that is critical to inform, ex-ante, investment decisions and can contribute to ensure that individual investments and portfolios are continuously informed by the best available evidence.
 To find a local think tank visit the Open Think Tank Directory